 All visitors must sign out at the Visitation Desk.
 Residents are not allowed to be around visitors’ vehicles at any time for any reason.
 They are not allowed to walk family members to their cars.

-Toilet paper, Bar Soap, Shaving Cream, Razors, Dental Floss, lotion, Q-Tips or fingernail clippers. (no mouthwash of any kind).
+Toothpaste, Toothbrush, Shampoo/Conditioner, Brush/Comb, Deodorant, Bar Soap, Shaving Cream, Razors, Dental Floss, Lotion, Q-Tips or fingernail clippers. (no mouthwash of any kind).

 No food, candy or gum is allowed on the Phase I Resident’s person.
 We do not hold food for the Phase I Residents.